mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 ### Write Ahead Log

 A write-ahead log (WAL) is a technique used to provide atomicity and durability.
-Before applying a transaction, an entry is appended to a log on non-volatile storage in order to provide a means to recover from failure.
+Before applying a transaction, an entry is appended to a log on stable storage in order to provide a means to recover from failure.

-In case of failure, a node can recover its state by reading the entries in the log and (potentially) re-apply them.
+In case of failure, a node can recover its state by reading the entries in the log and re-applying them, if necessary.

-If `nsqd` implemented a per topic WAL, in lieu of its current overflow-based disk persistence, it would provide stronger durability and recovery guarantees, in addition to being more efficient than the current overflow strategy discussed above.
+If `nsqd` implemented a per-topic WAL, in lieu of its current overflow-based disk persistence, it would provide stronger durability and recovery guarantees, in addition to being more efficient than the current overflow strategy discussed above.